lossless1024/StreaMonitor/README.md

 Further improvements can be expected.

+## Configuration

+You can set some parameters in the parameters.py.

 ## Disclaimer

 This program is only a proof of concept and education project, I don't encourage anybody to use it. \